arcus/Arcus_Labs_Orientation/project-template-updated.md

 - [UCSC Glossary of Omics File Formats](https://genome.ucsc.edu/FAQ/FAQformat.html)
 - [NIH Clinical Trials Data Formats Overview](https://rethinkingclinicaltrials.org/chapters/conduct/acquiring-real-world-data/data-formats/#:~:text=XML%20is%20used%20as%20the,number%20of%20defined%20document%20templates.)

-## Readme
+## README

-A Project level Readme is strongly suggested for all Arcus Labs and Data Contributions.
-A Readme text file provides information about the files in the collection and is intended to help ensure that the data can be correctly interpreted, by yourself at a later date or by others when sharing or publishing data.
-Our template was adapted from Cornell University’s Data Service Readme guides, [see this link](https://data.research.cornell.edu/data-management/sharing/readme/) for more information.
+A Project level README is strongly suggested for all Arcus Labs and Data Contributions.
+A README text file provides information about the files in the collection and is intended to help ensure that the data can be correctly interpreted, by yourself at a later date or by others when sharing or publishing data.
+Our template was adapted from Cornell University’s Data Service README guides, [see this link](https://data.research.cornell.edu/data-management/sharing/readme/) for more information.

-There are two versions available, a full Readme template and a simplified template.
+There are two versions available, a full README template and a simplified template.
 The [simplified version](https://github.research.chop.edu/arcus/arcus-project-template/blob/main/readme_template_short.txt) is appropriate for most Arcus related labs and data contributions and is recommended as the starting point for most researchers working with Arcus.
 The [full template](https://github.research.chop.edu/arcus/arcus-project-template/blob/main/readme_template_full.txt) is suggested when there is additional information to be documented, such as data cases and rows, variables, experiments and restrictions.

 ## data/

 The data folder is where the data files are organized.
 Data is the information collected during the course of research processes used for analysis.
 The data directory maintains descriptions of authoritative source data and their associated files and metadata in both raw and processed formats.
-There are four sub-directories within the data folder for organizing the data: _raw/_, _interim/_, _endpoints/_, and _ref-data_.
+There are four sub-directories within the data folder for organizing the data: _raw/_, _interim/_, _endpoints/_.

 All files within the **data/** folder and its subdirectories will be listed in the **file_manifest.csv**.
 The manifests are detailed in the **manifests** section of this course.